Cameron Okolita Inc. - Licensed Insolvency Trustees

 2. What is an assignment in bankruptcy?

-An assignment in bankruptcy is the voluntary transfer of your property to a Trustee in Bankruptcy for distribution to your creditors.
+An assignment in bankruptcy is the voluntary transfer of your property to a Licensed Insolvency Trustee for distribution to your creditors.
 The assignment of your property is subject to the Enforcement of Money Judgements Act (Saskatchewan) which sets out the property which you are entitled to keep.
 You should consult with a qualified insolvency practioner in order to ensure that you have a clear understanding of the assets which you may keep and lose through a bankruptcy assignment.
 An assignment provides you with an immediate stay of proceedings from legal actions by creditors and discharges most, if not all, of your debts.
 Those debts not discharged are set out in Section 178 of the Act.

 3. Can I be forced into bankruptcy?